HadrienG2/code-that-counts/src/getting-started.md

   counting once per CPU cycle, or a little more than 4 billion times per second on my CPU (4.27 to be precise).

+But to me, the interesting question is, how much faster can we go than this simple code, and at what costs (logical shortcuts, API constraints, code complexity and maintainability...).

 In the following, I'm going to assume that we are interested in optimizing for _asymptotic_ counting throughput when going for large counts.
 But I'll still keep track of how many iterations it takes to reach baseline performance and